 Despite many myths about the shortage of doctors in the country, the lack of spending, and the extent of the stifling bureaucracy, Canada upholds an exemplary standard of healthcare, and has the low infant mortality rates and the high life expectancy rates to prove it.

-Thus, even if expats don’t qualify for Medicare, and are forced to take out a more expensive private health insurance plan, they can rest assured that they will certainly receive high quality treatment administered by well-trained professionals.
+Thus, even if expats don’t qualify for Medicare, and are forced to take out a more expensive private health insurance plan, they can rest assured that they will certainly receive high-quality treatment administered by well-trained professionals.

-Public health insurance (Medicare) in Canada
+Public healthcare in Canada

 Medicare is based on the Health Act of 1984 and guarantees citizens and those with permanent residency in Canada comprehensive, universal and accessible care.
 The system is funded publicly by taxes, but doctors and hospitals run their own businesses privately – billing the government for services rendered.

 Each province or territory defines what is and what is not covered by their particular health insurance plan, but, for the most part, the only things not covered are optometry, ambulance services, dentistry, home care, long-term care and outpatient prescription drugs.
 All core health services, such as acute hospital care and most physician services are covered.

 This affords expats and locals alike a fair opportunity to receive treatment at a universally high standard, and has even inspired many with expensive chronic conditions to emigrate to Canada purely for health purposes.

 All things considered though, the most pointed downfall of the system is the fact that waiting times can be long.
 Though emergency situations are addressed immediately, some individuals report waiting up to four weeks for a mere consultation and even up to six months for an important surgery.

 There is also a lack of general practitioners and many won’t take new patients, not to mention waiting lists are long for those who will.
 To make matters more frustrating, specialists demand a referral from a general practitioner before they will provide treatment.